aleixv/ai-shopping-cart/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Build the Docker image: `docker build -t ai-shopping-cart .`
-4. Run the Docker container: `docker run -p 8080:8080 ai-shopping-cart`
+3. Run the application and database using Docker Compose: `docker-compose up`

 The project structure is organized as follows: